3DS - Home Menu UI Layout Customization Guide

 andC.bclyt.bak

-can be deleted as they’re not needed anymore. -
+files can be deleted as they’re not needed anymore. -

 To make another edit to the fixed BCLYT file, make 3 copies of the